software-architecture-guild/katas-2025/README.md

 1. **Generating Initial Suggestions**
    - A grading criterion is introduced or updated based on the case study requirements.
    - The Prompt Engineer reviews the new or updated grading criterion.
-   - A new grading criterion prompt is created, defining how AI should assess candidate submissions.
+   - A new grading criterion prompt defines how AI should assess candidate submissions.
    - The newly created prompt is enabled for 100% of submissions, meaning all grading suggestions will be generated using this prompt.
-   - The prompt configuration is stored in the system, and the Suggestions Generator (Microservice) starts using it to produce grading suggestions.
+   - The prompt configuration is stored in the system, and the Suggestions Generator (Microservice) uses it to produce grading suggestions.

 2. **Evaluating Suggestion Quality**
    - AI-generated suggestions are stored in the Suggestions Database (DB), along with their acceptance status.
    - The system monitors suggestion performance by tracking how often human experts accept or reject the AI-generated suggestions.
-   - If 80% or more of the suggestions are accepted by experts, the prompt is considered effective, and no changes are required.
+   - If experts accept 80% or more of the suggestions, the prompt is considered adequate, and no changes are required.
    - If the acceptance rate is below 80%, the prompt needs optimization.

 3. **Enhancing Suggestion Quality**